-In my work I investigate the uneasy interface between nature and civilization.
-I believe we’ve become increasingly alienated from each other and our communities.
-On top of that we seem to have lost all connections with nature, even to a point where contemporary nature is increasingly represented by artificial design that has to generate the mere illusion of nature.
+I believe we, the people, have become increasingly alienated from each other and our communities.
+On top of that we seem to have lost all connections with nature, even to a point where contemporary nature is increasingly represented by an artificial design that has to generate the mere illusion of nature.
 However, the way we build, shape and inhabit our world and the place we assign to nature herein says something about us, as humans.
 My work is an attempt to grasp this (uneasy) relationship and ultimately, to formulate a new narrative of longing and hope, structured on my belief in the possibilities of a better future for our society.